 I am someone who has always loved sleeping in, especially on the weekends.
 I love the feeling of snuggling in bed in the morning in freshly washed sheets, a light breeze coming through the open window.
 During the week, however, I like to be an early riser.
-I like the start my day as early as possible because it makes me feel more productive and capable to take on whatever the day has in store for me.
+I like to start my day as early as possible because it makes me feel more productive and capable to take on whatever the day has in store for me.
 Some days are easier than others, though, and on the especially tough mornings, I need a little extra motivation to hop out of bed and start the day.

 Are you someone that needs some inspiration to help you rise earlier?
 Here are a few thoughts on why getting up early helps you throughout your day.